-Mrs. Natalie Belfiore-Students with last names A-L Ext.
-2176

-Mrs. Alicia DeMarco- Students with last names M-Z Ext.
+Mrs. Natalie Belfiore- 7th & 8th Grade Students Ext.
+2176 Mrs. Alyse Kreig - 6th Grade Students Ext.
 3250

 The School Counseling department provides the middle school child, parents, and teachers with a variety of professional services, which enables students to participate in the educational program for which they are best suited.
 Support of students, parents, and faculty is the main goal of the School Counselors.